 A 1976 article says that after moving to New York and in the National companies of “Funny Girl” and “How to Succeed in Business,” he returned to Minnesota and became the choreographer at the Chanhassen Dinner Theater.

 Betsy generously shared the photo below of her dancing with her brother Johnny.
 The man standing in the back is host Jim Hutton.

-Hi-Five Time aired daily, at least until May 1958, perhaps much longer.
-By January 1959 the show had been moved to Saturdays at 4:30 – their old M-F timeslot was taken by reruns of My Little Margie.
-It also shows up on December 31, 1959 at 4:30 Saturday on Channel 5 – notes say that the teens were visited by George Montgomery, in town for the Winter Carnival.
-But no sign of it could be found in the few 1960 TV Guides they have at the Pavek Museum.
-The ad below comes from the TV Journal of March 9-15, 1958, posted on Facebook.
+Hi-Five Time aired daily until January 3, 1959, when the show moved to Saturdays at 4:30.
+The last listing in the newspaper was November 14, 1959, but it also shows up in the TV Guide on December 31, 1959 at 4:30 Saturday – notes say that the teens were visited by George Montgomery, in town for the Winter Carnival.
+No sign of it could be found in 1960.

 “Hollywood A Go-Go” was a Los Angeles based rock ‘n’ roll series hosted by Sam Riddle.
 The performers included many well known recording artists, as well as regulars The Sinners and The Gazzarri Dancers.